Adem Kapič

 Adem Kapič (born 16 April 1975) is a retired football midfielder.

 During his club career, Kapič notably played for MSV Duisburg, Alemannia Aachen, Ferencvárosi TC and Beitar Jerusalem.

-He also made six appearances for the Slovenia national team.
+International career

+Kapič made his debut for Slovenia in an August 2003 friendly match against Hungary, coming on as a 46th-minute substitute for Goran Šukalo, and earned a total of 8 caps, scoring no goals.
+His final international was a March 2004 friendly against Latvia.